supernaut11/data641-final-project/README.md

     python3 personality_model.py --baseline

 This will print results to the terminal.
-Use the `--plot-metrics` flag to generate PNGs of the confusion matrix and ROC curve for the classifier.
+Use the `--plot_metrics` flag to generate PNGs of the confusion matrix and ROC curve for the classifier.

 ### Random Forest Classifier